ovsleep/bootstrap-switch/README.md

 `size`: The size of the switch ("mini"|"small"|"normal"|"large")

 ### Example
-To see the component in action, here's an example project
+To see the component in action, here's a demo page: [Demo](https://bootstrap-switch.herokuapp.com/)

+And an example project:

 ```sh
 git clone https://github.com/ovsleep/bootstrap-switch.git